TGAC/TransfurOCR/README.md

 The scripts available on this page enable the utilisation of ExplaiNN (Novakovsky et al., 2023) to predict open chromatin regions (OCRs) in species without experimental data and visualise prediction scores.

-ExplaiNN adapts neural additive models to answer biological questions: https://github.com/wassermanlab/ExplaiNN
+[ExplaiNN](/https://github.com/wassermanlab/ExplaiNN) adapts neural additive models to answer biological questions.

 Here, we use ExplaiNN to predict open chromatin regions as a proxy for functional non-coding elements and transfer these predictions to other species.